'We're Taking A Stand': Google Workers Protest Plans For Censored Search In China

 Several Google employees have gone public with their opposition to the tech giant's plans for building a search engine tailored to China's censorship demands.

-The project, code-named Dragonfly, would block certain websites and search terms determined by the Chinese government — a move that, according to at least nine workers at Google, is tantamount to enabling "state surveillance."
+The project, code-named Dragonfly, would block certain websites and search terms determined by the Chinese government — a move that, according to a growing number of workers at Google, is tantamount to enabling "state surveillance."

 "We are among thousands of employees who have raised our voices for months.
-International human rights organizations and investigative reporters have also sounded the alarm, emphasizing serious human rights concerns and repeatedly calling on Google to cancel the project," said the letter's initial signatories, who posted their open letter on Medium.
+International human rights organizations and investigative reporters have also sounded the alarm, emphasizing serious human rights concerns and repeatedly calling on Google to cancel the project," said the letter's signatories, whose group initially numbered nine employees but has ballooned since its publication on Medium.

 "So far," they added, "our leadership's response has been unsatisfactory."

-In a draft shared with NPR before its publication, the employees initially claimed that the company's leadership had offered "no satisfactory answers" at all.
+In a draft shared with NPR before its publication, the employees at first claimed that the company's leadership had offered "no satisfactory answers" at all.

+Reached by NPR on Tuesday, Google declined to comment on the letter, pointing instead to a previous statement about the project.

+"We've been investing for many years to help Chinese users, from developing Android, through mobile apps such as Google Translate and Files Go, and our developer tools," a spokesperson said.
+"But our work on search has been exploratory, and we are not close to launching a search product in China."

 News of the program first surfaced in the website The Intercept, which reported in August that the customized search engine would "blacklist websites and search terms about human rights, democracy, religion, and peaceful protest."